Trade Stock Indices

 = 20:1

-Used is 100:1, 50:1, 20:1 depending on size of indices lots traded.
+Used is 100:1, 50:1, 20:1 depending on size of lots traded.

-So Why not Just Select 10:1 option as the Maximum Indices Leverage?
+So Why not Just Select 10:1 option as the Maximum Leverage?
 Because to keep within the suitable risk management guidelines it is even recommended that traders use less than this?

 In indices trading the security is known as margin.
-This is the trading capital which you deposit with your broker.
+This is the trading capital which you deposit with your online broker.

-Now if Your Stock Indices Leverage is 100:1
+Now if Your Stock Leverage is 100:1

-When trading if you have $1,000 and use leverage option 100:1 and buy 1 standard lot for $100,000 your margin on this transaction is $1000 dollars in your account, this is the money which you will lose if your open trade transaction moves against you, the other amount $99,000 that's borrowed, they will close out the open trade transactions automatically once your $1,000 has been taken by market.
+When trading if you have $1,000 and use leverage option 100:1 and buy 1 standard lot for $100,000 your margin on this transaction is $1000 dollars in your account, this is the money which you will lose if your open trade transaction moves against you, the other amount $99,000 that's borrowed, they'll close out the open trade transactions automatically once your $1,000 has been taken by market.

 For Example if